Kristina01111000/unichirsite/README.md

 # unichirsite

 to do:
-- new pictures -> still waiting
+- new pictures -> still waiting, bring it up every week until it is done
-- See if appointments can also be sent to his gmail also
 - Put meet dr w link over to right on the sidebar above make an appointment -> after i get the copy for it

 About: